jonfernq/Learning/OperatingSystems/MemoryManagement/ReflectionsOnMemoryManagement.md

 The conclusion should include which operating system is the best for your computer and recommend solutions to memory management problems.
 Images and tables are encouraged but should not constitute more than one page of the report.

-The conclusion of this paper will include: 1. a choice of operating system for one's computer, and towards this end, recommended 'solutions to memory management problems'.
+The conclusion of this paper will include: 1. a choice of operating system for my computer in terms of memory management, and towards this end, recommended 2. 'solutions to memory management problems' encountered in the past.

+Along the way, a thorough analysis will be provided of operating system memory management at the hardware, operating system, and application levels.

-This requires a comparison of at least two operating systems.
+This report requires a comparison of at least two operating systems.

 The choice here will consist of:
 1. Windows 10, the main OS on my notebook, together with, 2. the Ubuntu installation under Windows Sub-system for Linux (WSL) running under this Windows 10.

-I already have a partial answer to the above question based on my current system usage patterns.

-One the one hand, I have used Windows 10 on notebooks and desktops to perform everyday work and tasks for decades.
+Regarding my current system usage patterns, one the one hand, I have used Windows 10 on notebooks and desktops to perform everyday work and tasks for decades.

 On the other hand, it is clear that Linux is the best platform for the apps I create and the open source programming languages I use to create them, such as Python, PyTorch, and Docker.

 ### Windows 10 Memory Management Experiences

-Memory does seem to be the system resource that causes performance degradation on my Windows 10 notebook.
+Memory itself does seem to be the key system resource causing ocassional performance degradation on my Windows 10 notebook.
-This is an important hypothesis to get out there from the beginning, because all my reflections on notebook system performance will relate back to it.

-Moving from traditional hard drives to Solid State Drives (SSDs) has led to huge improvements in memory management improvement.
+Several years back, moving from traditional hard drives to Solid State Drives (SSDs) has led to huge improvements in memory management improvement.
 Several years back when SSDs came into use,
 I started purchasing notebooks with 256GB of SSD memory with 8 GB of RAM main memory.